Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Doubly Extended Cluster Algebras

+\begin{theorem} The number of cluster variables in $\ClusterComplex{}/\mathcal{N}$ is where $d=1$ unless $\A$ is self dual and nonsimply laced, in which case we have $d=2$. \end{theorem} \begin{proof} We show in \Cref{thm:DoublyExtendedVariableLocation} that every cluster variable appears on the tail of $\T$ quiver.
+In the case when $\A$ is self dual and non-simply laced, then every cluster variable appears uniquely on the tail of a $\T$ quiver or its dual.
+In this case we will multiply our final count by 2.

+Thus it suffices to count the variables in a $\ClusterModularGroup{}/\mathcal{N}$ orbit of a $\T$ quiver.
+By the factorization, we first look at orbits of $N$ and then orbits of $F$.
+Since the red to green element is in $N$ and the action of this element twists all of the tails we see that each orbit of $N$ on a single $\T$ quivers has $(\sum(n_i-1)n_i) $ cluster variables.

+Now we consider the action of $F$ on these orbits.
+In each case the element $\gamma$ maps to the matrix $ $ while the twist $\tau_1$ maps to $ $.
+The image of $\tau_1$ in $F$ clearly fixes the orbits of cluster variables by $N$ we just counted.
+This must generate the stabilizer since these are the only parabolic elements in $\PSL{2}{\Z}$ with the same stabilizer.
+Therefore to get the full count we multiply by $|F|\frac{w_1}{n_1}$. \end{proof}

-\begin{theorem} The number of distinct cluster variables in each coset of the action of $N$ on the cluster complex of $\ClusterAlgebra{A}$ is given by: where $d=1$ unless $\A$ is self dual, in which case we have $d=2$. \end{theorem} \begin{proof} In each of the finitely many simply laced cases one can check that every cluster variable appears in a $\T$ quiver not on the double edge.
+\begin{lemma} Every cluster variable in a doubly extended cluster algebra appears on the tail of a $\T$ quiver (or its dual for nonsimply laced self dual cluster algebras) \end{lemma} \begin{proof} In each of the finitely many simply laced cases one can check that every cluster variable appears in a $\T$ quiver not on the double edge.
 This is a finite computation, as we only have to check each location in each quiver isomorphism class has a mutation path to a quiver with a double edge.
-For most cases this requires extensive computational aid\footnote{See \url{https://www.math.umd.edu/~zng/notes/DoubleExtendedStructureProof/} for full computational details.}.
-However $\db{D}{4}$ only has a 4 isomorphism classes so we can show the full computation in Figure \ref{fig:D4DoubleDoubleEdge}.
+For most cases this requires extensive computational aid.\footnote{See \url{https://zngzag42.github.io/DoubleExtendedStructureProof/} for full computational details.} However $\db{D}{4}$ only has 4 isomorphism classes so we can show the full computation in \Cref{fig:D4DoubleDoubleEdge}.

-Then it suffices to count how many different variables can appear on the tails of the $\T$ quivers up to the action of $N$.
-Recall that $N = \Gamma_\tau^\circ \rtimes \Aut{\T}$.
-Since the action automorphism group does not generate new cluster variables, we only need to count variables in each coset of $\Gamma_\tau^\circ$.